archambaultv/plainledger/README.md

 The journal file containing all financial information is written in [Yaml](https://yaml.org/), a popular format easy to read and modify by hand or with any programming language.

-Plainledger sees accounting as isomorphic to a directed graph, where accounts are nodes and transactions edges.
-This means that, like [Transity](https://github.com/feramhq/transity) transactions are entered by specifying that an amount was transferred from account A to account B instead of the confusing debit and credit style.
-But plainledger can export financial reports in a debit and credit format that your accountant will love.
+You can also write your financial information in a [Csv](https://en.wikipedia.org/wiki/Comma-separated_values) file and link to those files in your journal file.

 ## Available commands
-Unless specified, all outputs are in CSV format.
-Most commands accept options to change their behavior (for example specifying the accounting period).
+Most commands accept options
+to change their behavior (for example specifying the accounting period).

-- *Accounts* : List all accounts and their properties.
+- *accounts* : List all accounts and their properties.
-- *Transactions* : List all transactions in a csv file.
+- *transactions* : List all transactions in a csv file.
-- *Balance sheet* : Prints the balance sheet.
-Not implemented yet.
-- *Income statement* : Prints the income statement.
-Not implemented yet.
-- *Trial balance* : Prints the trial balance.
-Not implemented yet.
+- *trialbalance* : Prints the trial balance.
-- *From CSV* : Convert a CSV file into a Yaml file readable by plainledger.
+- *convert* : Convert between the various formats (CSV, Yaml) understood by plainledger.

-  Use this command to batch modify (or import) transactions, accounts or balance assertions in Calc or Excel and then propagate back those changes to the Yaml journal file.
+## Multiple currencies and commodities
+Plainledger provides very basic support for working with multiple currencies.
+You can enter transactions with any commodity you like and plainledger will not mix them up.
+For example, earnings in balance sheet report are computed by commodity.
+But plainledger does automatically convert amounts in a foreign currency to your local currency or compute realized and unrealized foreign exchange gain.
+Feel free to open an issue if you need such things.

 ## ToDo
-- [ ] Implement the above commands.
-- [ ] Better documentation on the accounting and directed graph isomorphism.
-- [ ] Better documentation on how to use the software with multiple currencies.
-- [ ] Better documentation on how to use the convert command to import transactions.
+- [ ] Improve documentation

 ## License
 Plainledger is licensed under the [0BSD](https://opensource.org/licenses/0BSD)